BlockchainCommons/cbor-book/src/part_2/determinism.md

-# Chapter 1: Determinism: Why Consistent Encodings Matter
+# Determinism: Why Consistent Encodings Matter

 ## 1.1 Introduction: The Illusion of Sameness